yesod30/Unnamed-Stats-Viewer/README.md

 Public repo for Unnamed Stats Viewer, a World of Warship Matchmaking Monitor with a minimalistic look.
 This repo will be used both for Updates and Bug reports.
 You can find the latest version [here](https://github.com/yesod30/Unnamed-Stats-Viewer/releases/latest).
+**WARNING**: your antivirus could recognize this as a virus.
+It's a false positive, since it's missing the Microsoft developer signing.

 ## Current Features
 - Automatically get the statistics for all the player and for the teams in the current match.
 For cross-server clan battles, only the currently selected region partecipants will be shown.
 Players with hidden statistics will not be shown.